 Expats shouldn't struggle to find accommodation in Brazil.
 There is generally a wide variety of options, including apartments, condominiums and houses.
-Prices vary throughout the country.
-Larger cities tend to be much more expensive than smaller coastal ones.
+Prices vary throughout the country, as larger cities tend to be much more expensive than smaller coastal ones.

 Types of accommodation in Brazil

-Expats in larger cities, such as São Paulo and Rio de Janeiro, tend to live in apartments, condominiums or houses in gated communities.
+Expats in larger cities, such as São Paulo and Rio de Janeiro, typically live in apartments, condominiums or houses in gated communities.
 Gated communities are especially popular as they offer security and many shared amenities such as swimming pools.
+Some apartment complexes and gated communities will have a doorman, making them more secure.

 Furnished accommodation for long-term rent in Brazil is very rare.
 Most apartments and houses are rented unfurnished.
 They may even exclude light fittings and kitchen appliances.
 Typically, electricity and other services will also have been disconnected.